Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/exercises.md

 This example provides another reason why we reduce the dimension of a dataset when the number of objects in our dataset is smaller than the number of features of each object.
 Furthermore, when fitting a *d*-dimensional hyperplane to a collection of data, we need to be careful with selecting too large of a value of *d*, especially if we do not have many data points.

-**Exercise:** What is the minimum number of points in three-dimensional space such that we cannot guarantee that there is a plane containing them all?
-Provide a conjecture as to the minimum number of points in *n*-dimensional space such that we cannot guarantee that there is a *d*-dimensional hyperplane containing them all.
+**Exercise:** What is the minimum number of points in three-dimensional space such that we cannot guarantee that there is some plane containing them all?
+Provide a conjecture as to the minimum number of points in *n*-dimensional space such that we cannot guarantee that there is some *d*-dimensional hyperplane containing them all.
 {: .notice--success}

 ## Irises, PCA, and feature selection